Looks and Focals

 Besided scale, position and which slices are included, Focals have more options.
 Ye gads, look at all them options.

-Arrange defines how your content is distributed over the slices.
+Layout defines how your content is distributed over the slices.
 Using Perspective, StageFlow will calculate where all the slices are on the stage, take into account negative space, scaling and overlap, and remap your content to your input map so it appears ‘perspective correct’ on the real stage.
 Duplicate is the same behavior as Slice Transform.
 It positions copies of your content to fill each and every slice in the Focal.

 Flip